Dear Future pt 1

 We dream of swimming toward a beautiful horizon, but in truth, Berlant evocatively observed, we are constantly “dogpaddling around a space whose contours remain obscure.”
 What stories do we tell ourselves in order to stay afloat?
 In December, 2007, she started a blog called Supervalent Thought, dedicated to slowing the world down, zooming in on its mundanities.
 Some of its most bewitching posts had a voyeuristic intimacy, cataloguing interactions on city streets or in coffee shops, scrutinizing nonverbal cues, gestures, and fleeting expressions—the traces of affect that litter our daily lives.

 ❧ fell in love with Tiffany Sia’s Too Salty Too Wet 更咸更濕 in which she says “Hong Kong will be the world’s first postmodern city to die.”

-❧ drove cross country to work at a family farm in Oregon while listening to the incredible ‘The Lonely City: Adventures in the Art of Being Alone’ audiobook, by Olivia Laing
+❧ drove cross country to work at a regenerative farm in Oregon while listening to the incredible ‘The Lonely City: Adventures in the Art of Being Alone’ audiobook, by Olivia Laing

 ❧ looking forward to the start of a 6 month work exchange artist residency at The Wedding Cake House

-❧ laying the foundations for ‘Dear Future’- a photo project exploring time and perspective through double exposures
+❧ laying the foundations for ‘Dear Future’- a photo project exploring time through double exposures

 ❧ thinking about time, work and rush in Mario Savio’s 1964 “put your bodies upon the gears” address: